Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/startup_file.rst

 Only if a ``userpref.blend`` exists, it uses the preferences from that file.

-If you want to go back to the original startup file you can reset Blender to it's :ref:`factory settings <factory-settings>`.
+If you want to go back to the original startup file you can reset Blender to its :ref:`factory settings <factory-settings>`.